 Push-pull workouts are a great way to push your body to the limits.
 They’re all about building muscle and burning fat so that you can look like an athlete!
-With this workout, you’ll be doing several exercises for both your push muscles and pull muscles.
-For each exercise in the workout, do 8-12 reps before moving on to the next one—rest 60 seconds between sets.
+With this workout, you’ll be doing several exercises for both your push and pull muscles.
+For each activity in the workout, do 8-12 reps before moving on to the next—rest 60 seconds between sets.
 You’ll need a set of dumbbells and a barbell if you want to get started with this push-pull workout!

 What is a push-pull workout?

 Push-pull training uses muscle movement patterns to perform specific exercises on the same day.
 Push exercises push the weight away from your body, while pull exercises pull the weight toward your body.
 The muscles to your body’s front (anterior) push the weight away from your body, while the muscles to the back (posterior) of your body pull weight to your body.
 The shoulders, arms, and glutes are the exception.